 Features of Strollers

 Okay, so you now have the type of stroller you need with models that are well within the range of your budget.
 Next comes choosing the features that fit your lifestyle and the kind of environment you live in.
-For example, if you have two children, let’s say one is a 2 or 3-year-old and the other still in the infant; you may want to go for the Sit and Stand type of double stroller.
+For example, if you have two children, let’s say one is a 2 or 3-year-old and the other is still an infant; you may want to go for the Sit and Stand type of double stroller.

 Or let’s say your kids are already toddlers who can both walk well and eat without much fuss, maybe you would find the umbrella stroller fit for their age.
 Perhaps you’re a serious runner and can’t imagine not having your daily sprint in the afternoon.
-If such is the case, the double jogging stroller would be most ideal as it allows you to have some quality time for both your kids and your healthy dose of exercise.
+If such is the case, the double jogging stroller would be ideal as it allows you to have some quality time for both your kids and your healthy dose of exercise.

 Read Reviews about Double Strollers

-The last step is to check the double stroller reviews of those that made it in your top list.
+The last step is to check the double stroller reviews of those that made it to your top list.
 Once you’ve ticked out all these factors, you’re well on your way to choosing the right kind of double stroller that would work best for you and your kids.

 Types of Double Strollers

 Well, to give you a head start on your quest to find the best double stroller for your tots, here are the 6 types complete with double stroller reviews according to what it’s best for, pros and cons.